Nevada Theatrical Premiere of Impact Documentary “Pioneers in Skirts” Scheduled for November 30, 2022

 Pioneers in Skirts is an inspiring film about the obstacles that can get in the way of a woman’s pioneering ambition, and what we ALL can do about it.

 “As school districts look to engage and encourage a more diverse student population to consider non-traditional careers, the film, Pioneers in Skirts, is a great way to start conversations with all students, educators, and families/caregivers about awareness and opportunities in STEM and Technology careers for female, under-served, and underrepresented students!” said Snehal Bhakta, Nevada Affiliate Coordinator for NCWIT.
-“The bonus part of the film are the conversations relating to being an ally, advocate, or sponsor to inclusion, access, equity, and diversity work that many school districts are continuing to address.”
+“The bonus part of the film are the conversations relating to being an ally, advocate or sponsor, to inclusion, access, and equity work that many school districts are continuing to address.”

 In a portrait of perseverance and determination, the Pioneers in Skirts filmmakers, Ashley Maria and Lea-Ann W. Berst, follow the journeys of 3 unforgettable girls on a robotics team, their fathers, and Lily, a woman fearful her pregnancy news will fault her raise negotiations.
 The film uses Ashley’s own story as a female director in Hollywood as the through line, and also features fellow pioneering women and topic experts who have solutions to share.